usegalaxy-eu/operations/subdomains.md

 ## Galaxy Configuration

 1. add a folder named like your subdomain (here: example.usegalaxy.com) in this [directory](https://github.com/usegalaxy-eu/infrastructure-playbook/tree/master/files/galaxy/subdomains), with a subfolder called themes containing a yaml file named like your subdomain (if you are not using a theme yet, you can leave the file empty).
+Have a look at other subdomains to get inspiration to add custom themes or contact us for help.
 ~~~
 └── subdomains/
     ├── ...